Buffered Streaming Graph Partitioning: Experimental Evaluation

 Next, we compare the effect of using the \emph{extended} model, which incorporates ghost nodes, over the \emph{basic} model, which ignores ghost nodes.
 Figures~\ref{fig:res_ghost}~and~\ref{fig:tim_ghost} displays the results.
 The results show that the extended model provides improved quality over the basic model, with an $18.3\%$ improvement on average.
 This happens because the presence of ghost nodes and edges expands the perspective of the partitioning algorithm to future batches.
 This has a similar effect to increasing the size of the buffer, but at no considerable extra memory cost.
 Regarding running time, the results show that the extended model is consistently slower than the basic model for all values of $k$.
-Averaging over all instances, the extended model costs $34.5\%$ more running time than the basic model.
+Averaging over all instances, the extended model costs $63.9\%$ more running time than the basic model.
 This increase in running time is explained by the higher number of edges to be processed when ghost nodes are incorporated in the model.
 As a practical conclusion from the experiment, the extended model can be used for better overall partitions with no significant extra memory but at the cost of extra running time.
 Otherwise, the basic model can be used for a consistently faster execution at the cost of a lower solution quality.

-Finally, we test to what extent solution quality can be improved by restreaming HeiStream multiple times.
+Finally, we test to what extent solution quality can be improved by restreaming \AlgName{HeiStream} multiple times.
 We investigate this by restreaming each input graph $10$ times.
 We collect results after each pass and plot in Figure~\ref{fig:res_restream}.
 The first restream generates a considerable quality jump, with an improvement over the baseline of $24.6\%$ on average.
-Each following pass has a decreasing impact on solution quality, which converges to be a $40.9\%$-improvement on average over the baseline after the last pass.
+Each following pass has a positive impact on solution quality, which converges to be a $40.9\%$-improvement on average over the baseline after the last pass.
 On the other hand, the running time has a roughly linear increase for each pass over the graph.
-In practice, this adds another degree of freedom to configure HeiStream for the needs of real systems.
-Particularly, we can improve the partition further with no extra memory at the cost of an integer multiplicative factor on the running time.
+In practice, this adds another degree of freedom to configure \AlgName{HeiStream} for the needs of real systems.